oceanco h3 for sale

 Builder: Canadian Vickers

 The historical icon that is Christina O joined the open brokerage market for the first time in June 2024.
-She is most recognised for hosting a reel of impressive A-listers including Marilyn Monroe, Elizabeth Taylor, Grace Kelly, Frank Sinatra, Maria Callas, Richard Burton, John Wayne, Winston Churchill and John F. Kennedy.
-She was originally delivered in 1943 as an anti-submarine vessel – even serving in the D-Day landings in Normandy, France – before being converted by Greek shipowner Aristotle Onassis, the second husband of Jackie Kennedy, into a sumptuous private superyacht.
-Her most famed features include her mosaic-tiled, salt water swimming pool that converts into a dance floor and the whale foreskin-upholstered bar stools which surround her rope-covered bar.
+She is most recognised for hosting a reel of impressive A-listers, including but certainly not limited to: Marilyn Monroe, Grace Kelly, Frank Sinatra, Winston Churchill and John F. Kennedy.
+Originally delivered in 1943 as an anti-submarine vessel – even serving in the D-Day landings in Normandy, France – the motor yacht was converted by Greek shipowner Aristotle Onassis into a sumptuous private superyacht.
+Her most famed features include her mosaic-tiled, salt water swimming pool that converts into a dance floor, and the whale foreskin-upholstered bar stools which surround her rope-covered bar.
+A guest list of 34 is accommodated in 17 cabins, looked after by a crew of 39.
 Her most recent refit was in 2022.

 Read More/Fact file: five things you didn't know about legendary superyacht Christina O